Guide

 Impact of super guarantee increase on employers

-Employees with plus super contracts will have the same take-home pay.
+Employees with plus super contracts have the same take-home pay.
 So the SG rate increase is an additional cost on top of their base salary.

-The small 0.5% increase can add-up over time, especially if you have several employees.
+The small 0.5% increase can add up over time, especially if you have several employees.
 Updating your forecasts to reflect the higher super contribution can help you manage cash flow for 2025 and beyond.

 For example, if you have five employees on a plus super payment package earning $100,000, the increase from 11.5% to 12% is $500 per employee, per year.
 So you need to factor $2,500 into your annual budget and cash flow projections.